JJ Redick: New Orleans Pelicans (2019–2021)

 On July 15, 2019, Redick signed with the New Orleans Pelicans.
 After finishing the pandemic-shortened season with a record of 30–42, the Pelicans missed the playoffs, marking the first time in Redick's career that he missed the playoffs.
+He was reunited with his former Magic head coach Stan Van Gundy in his second season in New Orleans.